stopipv/isdi/README.md

 ## Contribution Guidelines
 For more information about contributing to ISDi, see the [contribution guidelines](contribution.md).

+Also checks for signs of jailbroken iOS devices or rooted Android devices.

 ## Installing ISDi :computer:

 Right now, ISDi currently only natively supports **macOS and Linux**.
 If you are using a Windows device, you can use the Windows Subsystem for Linux 2